 The key to avoid making rash decisions is to proactively seek professional advice as well as research your areas of concern.
 For example, a common rash decision is to transfer assets from an aging parent to an adult child, and this downsizing of the estate without considering Medicaid implications may result in a penalty if within the 5 year look back period under the Medicaid rules.
 Thus, any transfers of assets must be looked at objectively by a professional.

-Declining Physical Abilities Can Lead to Difficult Decision Making in Medicaid Planning
+Declining Physical Abilities May Lead to Difficult Decision Making in Florida Medicaid Planning

 All too often, folks who are declining physically do not want to acknowledge their physical needs and this can lead to paralyses of families who are unable to get the necessary medical approval to apply for Medicaid.